-- 33. The EC maintains that it is not only challenging these subsequent determinations as measures taken to comply.
-Rather, the EC argues that its is challenging the "omissions or deficiencies" of the United States as reflected in these subsequent determinations.38 This only further demonstrates, however, that the EC is attempting to gain the benefits of an "as such" finding, when the Appellate Body declined to make one.39 - 34.
-That is, the "as applied" findings made by the original panel and the Appellate Body covered the determinations made in the 15 investigations and 16 administrative reviews
+23. The EC maintains that it is not only challenging these subsequent determinations as measures taken to comply.
+Rather, the EC argues that it is challenging the "omissions or deficiencies" of the United States as reflected in these subsequent determinations.
+This only further demonstrates, however, that the EC is attempting to gain the benefits of an "as such" finding, when the Appellate Body declined to make one.